Gauge-independent approach to inflation in quadratic gravity: Evolution of gauge-invariant variables

 The solution is then given by

 where $\theta$ is defined in Eq.~\eqref{eqn:theta}, and $C^{\mathcal{A}_{\psi}}_1$, $C^{\mathcal{A}_{\psi}}_2$, $K_+^{\mathcal{A}_{\psi}}$, and $K_-^{\mathcal{A}_{\psi}}$ are integration constants.

 We note that the $\mathcal{A}_\psi$ solution \eqref{eqn:sol-Apsi} takes the same form as the $\mathcal{R}$ solution \eqref{eqn:sol-R}.
-In other words, we have three decaying modes and one constant mode.
+In other words, it has three decaying modes and one constant mode.
 This outcome, which is found in a gauge-independent way, agrees with the analysis of Ref.~\cite{Deruelle:2010kf}.
 However, it differs from the result of Ref.~\cite{DeFelice:2023psw}, where a linearly growing solution is reported instead of the constant mode.

 In Ref.~\cite{DeFelice:2023psw}, the linearly growing mode is found in the flat gauge to take the form

 where $\lambda$, which corresponds to $\beta$ in the notation of Ref.~\cite{DeFelice:2023psw}, is given in Eq.~\eqref{eqn:lambda-omega}, $c_4$ is the integration constant, and we have put the superscript ``DF'' to indicate that it is the solution reported in Ref.~\cite{DeFelice:2023psw}.
 It is important to note that the analysis of Ref.~\cite{DeFelice:2023psw} is performed in the Jordan frame, where the action takes the form of Eq.~\eqref{eqn:JordanSWeyl}.
 Therefore, $H$, $t$, and $\mathcal{A}_\psi^{\rm DF}$ are actually the Jordan-frame quantities.
 Furthermore, the second term in Eq.~\eqref{eqn:sol-Apsi-DF} is of first order in the slow-roll parameters; in the Jordan frame, the first Hubble slow-roll parameter is approximately given by $\epsilon_1^{\rm J} \approx 1/(36 \lambda H^2)$.
 To the zeroth order in the slow-roll parameters, the solution \eqref{eqn:sol-Apsi-DF} would thus correspond to a constant mode.